Matroid schemes and geometric posets: Deletion and contraction

 \section{Deletion and contraction}

-In this section, we discuss the deletion and contraction operations on matroid schemes.
-It is straightforward to check that each construction is in fact a matroid scheme.
-An example is depicted in \Cref{fig:isthmus}, and we discuss matroid scheme restriction in \Cref{rmk:restrict}.
+In this section, we discuss the deletion and contraction operations on matroid preschemes.
+It is straightforward to check that each construction is in fact a matroid prescheme.
+However, contraction might not preserve the global property \eqref{x5} (see \Cref{ex:contr,fig:delcontr}).